Opticulex/AwesomeBatch/README.md

 ALL NUMBERS MUST BE ESCAPED DIGIT BY DIGIT WITH THE '^' CARET SYMBOL AND EVERY SINGLE ARGUMENT MUST BE DEFINED EVEN IF IT IS NOT BEING USED!

+Once you have set up your config file to the way you like it you can remove all the `echo >>` code and use it by *just* calling in the executable.

 ---

 ### Arguments